goossens/Pugger/README.md

-Pugger is basically a nodejs-based command line tool that takes pug templates that might refer to markdown text and generate all the HTML, CSS and Javascripts files required to view the site.
+Pugger is basically a nodejs-based command line tool that takes pug templates that might refer to markdown text and generate all the HTML, CSS and Javascript files required to view the site.

 In my normal workflow, the source for the web pages is stored in the various projects and a script generates the required files in the top-level